bodepd/folsom-manifests/README.md

     mkdir vendor
     export GEM_HOME=`pwd`/vendor
+    gem install vagrant
     gem install thor --no-ri --no-rdoc
     git clone git://github.com/bodepd/librarian-puppet-simple vendor/librarian-puppet-simple
     export PATH=`pwd`/vendor/librarian-puppet-simple/bin/:$PATH

-Once this library is installed, you can run the following command from this project's root directory:
+Once this library is installed, you can run the following command from this project's root directory (you only need to do this once, or you need to delete the modules in the modules/ directory):

     librarian-puppet install --verbose

-Add the basebox
+Add the basebox (only need to do this once as well)

     vagrant box add blank blank.box